SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

 x_{t+1} = x_t - \eta \nabla f(x_t)
 $$

-### 12.2.3 Geometric meaning
-From Chapter 3, the first-order Taylor model is
+Convergence: For convex, $L$-smooth $f$, gradient descent with a suitable fixed step size satisfies
 $$
-f(x + d) \approx f(x) + \nabla f(x)^\top d.
-$$
-This is minimised (under a step length constraint) by taking $d$ in the direction $-\nabla f(x)$.
-So gradient descent is just “take a cautious step downhill”.

-### 12.2.4 Convergence
-For convex, $L$-smooth $f$, gradient descent with a suitable fixed step size satisfies
-$$
 f(x_k) - f^\star = O\!\left(\frac{1}{k}\right),
 $$
 where $f^\star$ is the global minimum.
 This $O(1/k)$ sublinear rate is slow compared to second-order methods, but each step is extremely cheap: you only need $\nabla f(x_k)$.

-### 12.2.5 When to use gradient descent
+When to use gradient descent:

-- Problems with millions of variables (large-scale ML).
-- You can afford many cheap iterations.
+- High-dimensional smooth convex problems (e.g. large-scale logistic regression).
-- You only have access to gradients (or stochastic gradients).
+- You can compute gradients cheaply.
-- You do not need very high precision.
+- You only need moderate accuracy.

-Gradient descent is the baseline first-order method.
-But we can do better.
+- Memory constraints rule out storing or factoring Hessians.

 ## 12.3 Accelerated first-order methods